tugberkugurlu/go-bloggy/docs/phase-1-launch.md

  - [ ] home page pagination
  - [ ] have 404 page
  - [ ] disqus comments
+ - [ ] add links to tags on the sidebar

 ### Release Prep